 Of course, it goes without saying….if you don’t have soft cozy chairs your peeps will get antsy and not be able to sit for long.
 Make sure to choose chairs and stools with soft yet firm seats.

-So I guess we started there—with your table.
 What about other items in the dining room?
-If with your new large table your dining room feels smaller, I would remove any shelves, hutches or buffet tables.
+If, with your new large table your dining room feels smaller, you could remove any shelves, hutches or buffet tables.
 Let there be room to walk around your table and allow that table to be the center of it all.
 Along those same lines, when you decorate your table go big for a fab look, but before you serve your meal, remove any large decoration from the table.
 This not only allows people to see each other and converse but gives the impression there is plenty of room.

-I like the material on the chairs-comfortable yet clean-able.
-Solid table.
-I don’t know about you but when I’m sitting at a table that wobbles, it doesn’t feel comfortable and does not entice me to stay for a long time.
+The material on the chairs are comfortable yet clean-able.
+This is a nice solid table.
+No one wants to sit at a table that wobbles.
+That's not comfortable and does not entice anyone to stay.
 The goal is to get your company to stay forever. (ha!)
 The counter height could be the perfect balance between traditional height and pub table height.

 If your dining room is small and can’t be opened up, make sure to remove heavy drapes, wash your windows and try to give a lighter feel to the space.
-Hang lighting in this area to prevent something else to compete for space.
+Hang your lighting in this area to give you more floor space.
 Again, you’re going for spaciousness and a feeling of being able to move around and breathe.
 If you choose lighting that stands on the floor or needs a table then there will be more obstacles.
-Hang your lighting—using my favorite—chandeliers!
+Hang your lighting—and a great option is...chandeliers!
 Or a drop light in the corner… or BOTH!
 Experiment with positioning and combinations of lighting until you find just the right ambience for your taste.

 With the shapes and sizes and various material choices out there you can find anything that works for YOU.
 Don’t forget the Restore store, that Habitat for Humanity manages, to get the best deals and unique choices!